DescLending-Project/blockchain-prototyping-sose2025/Data Fetch (ZKTLS)/tls-notary/server/README.md

 # TLS Notary Local Proxy Server

-A WebSocket-based proxy server for TLS Notary.
+A WebSocket-based proxy server for TLS Notary that facilitates secure communication between the browser extension and target websites.
+This server acts as an intermediary for TLS connections, enabling the notarization process.

+## Overview

+The TLS Notary Local Proxy Server:
+- Establishes secure WebSocket connections
+- Handles TLS session management
+- Facilitates the notarization process
+- Provides an API for the browser extension to interact with

 ## Docker Image

-The server is available as a Docker image for easy deployment.
+The server is available as a Docker image for easy deployment and isolation.

 ### Building the Docker Image